boostorg/math/README.md

 [![Build Status](https://drone.cpp.al/api/badges/boostorg/math/status.svg)](https://drone.cpp.al/boostorg/math)[![Build Status](https://github.com/boostorg/math/workflows/CI/badge.svg?branch=develop)](https://github.com/boostorg/math/actions)
 ==================

->ANNOUNCEMENT: Support for C++03 is now deprecated in this library and will be supported in existing features
+>ANNOUNCEMENT: Support for C++11 will be deprecated in this library starting in July 2023 (Boost 1.82).
->only until March 2021.
-New features will require *at least* C++11, as will existing features from next year.
+>New features will require *at least* C++14, as will existing features starting with the deprecation release.

 This library is divided into several interconnected parts: